 first.equals(second) will return

-the two objects have different identities, even though they encapsulate the
+false because the two objects have different identities, even though they encapsulate the same state.

 In order to modify a document's title, we just call its